12

 Inglenook

-Inglenook in Birmingham features modest homes from the 1920s to 1950s.
-The area includes Inglenook Park, a renovated library, and is near Birmingham-Shuttlesworth International Airport.
-Bus line 22 connects to downtown Birmingham.
+Inglenook in Birmingham features modest ranch-style homes and bungalows from the 1920s to the 1950s.
+The area includes Inglenook Park, a renovated library, and is near Birmingham-Shuttlesworth International Airport and the city’s downtown district.

 • Average Value